Fractured Magic: Egil Interlude V

 Kjell sighed.

 “I’ve disliked this from the start.
-Our fathers,” Leandros began, shooting Kjell a sharp glare, “Were not given dares that are both disrespectful to an entire nation and actively life-threatening.
+Our fathers,” Leandros began, shooting Kjell a sharp glare, “Were not given dares that are both actively life-threatening and disrespectful to an entire nation.
 In my opinion, being nearly mauled by a bear is excuse enough to return home.”

 Roman’s lips twitched, almost into a smile.
 “It was a saelcla, technically.
 Same genus, different species.”